 - Lazy or unmotivated – This business has a way of weeding out the lazy and unmotivated people rather quickly.
 Sadly, most people are not truly motivated or overly ambitious.
 That’s okay.
 To each their own.

 - Lack of skills – You need to work on your skills.
 These skills include people skills, leadership, prospecting, communicating, teaching and more.
 Yes, this business is a numbers game, BUT, you can reduce the numbers you need to work through by mastering your skills.
 Be a student of your business and a student of the profession.
 Commit to lifelong learning and learn everything you can about network marketing.

+There you have it folks.
 These are the common challenges network marketers deal with, as I see it.